levinmat/PlaylistAnalyzer/README.md

 This project is built around the Spotify Python Wrapper, [Spotipy](https://github.com/plamere/spotipy), using various tools such as [scikit-learn](http://scikit-learn.org/stable/) and [pandas](https://pandas.pydata.org/). *Note: Although much of this project is designed with Top 100 playlists in mind, it is still generally applicable to any playlists used as input.*

 ## Features
 This project consists of several features listed below, with more details about each in the following subsections.
-Instructions on how to use each feature can be found in the Usage section, and examples of the results are in the Sample Output section.
 * **Classify which playlist a song is most likely to be in based on its audio features.**
 * **Predict which songs a user would enjoy, creating a Spotify playlist musically similar to their Top 100 playlist.**
 * **Generate a playlist of the most danceable songs from a group of source playlists.**